OUR CODE OF ETHICS

 In the middle 1980's for a brief period Mr. Shabazz studied Japanese style Shorei Goju-Ryu karate under Master Harold "Scorpion" Burrage in Chicago, Illinois.

 From 1988 to the present he has taught Taekwondo and American Boxing first in Chicago then in Champaign and Fithian, Illinois from 2015 to 2018.
+In 2020 he & Shabazz Taekwondo School relocated to Memphis, Tennessee.

 Mr. Shabazz in the past has competed in various Martial Arts and Boxing tournaments.
 He has traveled to: China, Hawaii, Japan, Mexico, Philippine's and throughout the USA.